FLX Dog

 You will learn:

-• How odor travels througout a simple environment
+• How odor travels throughout a simple environment (so cool to learn!)

 Four (4) sessions held indoors.